NkosiMlaba/Voting-Application/README.md

 ## Running instructions:
-1. Open terminal in the application's directory
+1. Open a terminal in the application's directory

 2. Run this command in terminal to install dependencies